trisfaizal/Marketing-Site/_posts/2015-03-10-5-common-jekyll-traps.md

 - [Prose.io](http://prose.io/) is a solution that some Jekyll users have turned to to assist with editing markdown and the publishing process.
 - CloudCannon is looking to nail this!
 See below.

+Next week I'll be exploring how YOU can best help the Jekyll community.

-#### Plug from CloudCannon:
+##### Plug from CloudCannon:

 Avoid the initial Jekyll environment setup by moving your compilation to the cloud.
 Add non-tech friendly GUIs to your Jekyll workflow.
 Check out [CloudCannon's Jekyll beta overview video](https://www.youtube.com/watch?v=Fjd0V_pET5E) and then [join the beta](http://app.cloudcannon.com/jekyll_beta).

-Next week I'll be exploring how YOU can best help the Jekyll community.